Foxxyyy/CodeX.Games.RDR1/README.md

 * View & edit multiple .RPF files at the same time (unlike MagicRDR)
 * Search for files, as well as search for words, text, or hex within all the files.
 * A significant number of files have been researched and can be viewed.
-* Some files can be exported to XML (sometimes re-imported) : `.wvd, .wfd, .wsp, .wsg, .wtd, .wbd, .wedt, .sst, .strtbl, .fonttex, etc.`
+* Some files can be exported to XML (sometimes re-imported) : `.wvd, .wfd, .wsg, .wtd, .wbd, .wedt, .sst, .strtbl, .fonttex, etc.`

 I also work on an [RDR1 Sollumz fork](https://github.com/Foxxyyy/SollumzRDR), it can import `WFD & WVD` files (no exports yet).
-Fragments can technically be imported if you rename the XML extension from `.wft.wml` to `.wfd.xml` and manually edit the file to keep the `<Drawable>` node part.
+Fragments can technically be imported if you rename the XML extension from `.wft.wml` to `.wfd.xml` and manually edit the file to only keep the `<Drawable>` node part.

 # CodeX Contributors
 * dexyfex